Memories of Murder: Plot

-Park and Seo fight when the man is released, but when the killer strikes again, they agree to work together.
-Their investigation leads them to Hyeon-gyu, a handsome clerk at the gypsum factory who originated the song requests.
-Seo notes that Hyeon-gyu's hands are soft like the survivor's description and that he moved to the town around the time of the first murder, but has no concrete evidence.
-Listening to Baek's "confession" again, they realize that he had seen one of the murders as it occurred.
-They go to the restaurant run by his father, where they encounter a drunken Cho, who has been suspended for beating Hyeon-gyu.
-When other patrons mock the police for not solving the crime, Cho instigates a brawl.
-Baek hits Cho with a broken table leg, causing a rusty nail to puncture his leg, and runs off.
-Park and Seo chase him, but before they can learn what he knows, the frightened Baek stumbles in front of a passing train and is killed.
+Park and Seo's investigation leads them to Hyeon-gyu, a clerk at the mine from whom the song requests originated.
+Seo notices that Hyeon-gyu has soft hands and moved to the town around the time of the first murder, but otherwise has no concrete evidence.
+Recalling Baek's forced confession, they realize that he was a witness to one of the murders.
+Park and Seo visit the restaurant run by Baek's father and encounter a drunken Cho, who has been suspended for attacking Hyeon-gyu.
+Angered by other patrons' mockery, Cho instigates a brawl.
+A panicked Baek runs out, stumbles in front of a passing train and is killed before Park and Seo can question him.

-The coroner discovers semen in the latest victim, which could identify the culprit.
-But since Korea is behind on the necessary science, they are forced to send the sample to the U.S. to compare it against Hyeon-gyu's.
-Meanwhile, the untreated wound in Cho's leg begins to develop tetanus, forcing it to be amputated.
+The coroner discovers semen in the latest victim, but as South Korea lacks the capability to conduct forensic DNA analysis, the police are forced to send the sample to the United States to compare it against Hyeon-gyu's.
+Meanwhile, an untreated wound in Cho's leg inflicted by Baek during the brawl develops tetanus, forcing it to be amputated.

-On the next rainy night, Seo surveils Hyeon-gyu but dozes off and loses track of him.
-Park's girlfriend Seol-yung walks through a secluded wooden area, passing one of the schoolgirls Seo had befriended.
-The killer, watching from the trees, arbitrarily picks the schoolgirl and murders her.
-Enraged, Seo attacks Hyeon-gyu the next day.
-Park interrupts him with the results of the DNA test.
-They are inconclusive—Hyeon-gyu is neither confirmed nor excluded as a suspect.
-Seo tries to shoot Hyeon-gyu anyway, but Park stops him and Hyeon-gyu is allowed to leave.
+On the next rainy night, Seo surveils Hyeon-gyu but dozes off and loses track of him, and a schoolgirl is murdered later.
+An enraged Seo attacks Hyeon-gyu the next day and attempts to force a confession at gunpoint, just as Park arrives with the results of the DNA test, which prove inconclusive.
+As Seo tries to shoot Hyeon-gyu, Park stops him and allows Hyeon-gyu to leave.

-In 2003, the crimes remain unsolved.
-Park has married Seol-yung and is now a father and businessman.
-He passes by the first crime scene and stops at the spot where the first victim was found.
-A young girl tells him she saw a man in the exact place, who was reminiscing about something he had done there a long time ago.
-Park asks the girl what the man looks like, and she answers he looks very ordinary, so much to the point where she is unable to describe any outstanding details.
-Shaken, Park stares into the camera.
+In 2003, Park is married with two children and works as a salesman.
+Passing by the first crime scene one day, he stops at the ditch where the victim was found.
+A young girl tells him she saw a man in the exact place, reminiscing about something he had done there a long time ago.
+When asked what the man looks like, she answers that he looks ordinary.
+Shaken by the realization that the killer is still out there, Park stares into the camera.